Welcome to Tanagram. This documentation helps you get the most out of it.

 For a preview of what this looks like, install the CLI, open Claude, and run /tanagram-mine.
 It'll use your local github access (via gh) to pull some recent PR comments and suggest some rules from human feedback.
 Our server-side suggestions are much more robust.

-The Tanagram CLI enforces your team's rules directly in coding agents like Claude Code and Cursor.
+The Tanagram CLI enforces your team's rules directly in coding agents like Claude Code, Cursor, Copilot, and Amp.
 When your agent makes code changes, Tanagram automatically evaluates them against your rules.
-If a rule is violated, your agent sees the feedback and fixes the issue itself.
+If a rule is violated, your agent sees the feedback and fixes the issue itself — before you ever see the output.

 Installation#